 Established in 1952, The Allstate Foundation is an independent, charitable organization made possible by subsidiaries of The Allstate Corporation (NYSE: ALL).
 Allstate Foundation Purple Purse is the longest-running national campaign focused on ending domestic violence through a proven solution: financial empowerment services for survivors.
 The Allstate Foundation offers a free comprehensive financial literacy tool designed specifically for survivors, The Moving Ahead Through Financial Management curriculum, on PurplePurse.com.

 J.L.
 Turner was functionally illiterate with only a third-grade education.
 His father died in an accident, and J.L. quit school so he could work on the family farm and help provide for his family.
 With hard work and determination, J.L.
 Turner went on to co-found Dollar General.
 In 1993, the Dollar General Literacy Foundation was established in his honor.
 We understand that life can present many obstacles, but we also know it’s never too late to learn!
 Like J.L., so many others desire to better their lives and the lives of their families and it’s in this spirit that the foundation has flourished.

-The Dollar General Literacy Foundation is a leading supporter of our Family Literacy Center.
+The Dollar General Literacy Foundation is a leading supporter of our Family Learning Center.